elixir-europe/sco-community/docs/pages/tools/index.md

 ### Wet lab experiments

 Over the past few years, there has been a significant increase in the number of published single-cell omics studies, which serve as valuable resources for benchmark experiments.
 In particular, [*Svensson et al. (2020)*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7698659/) have compiled a comprehensive collection of single-cell omics datasets with manually curated metadata.
-As part of the implementation study of the ELIXIR Single-Cell Omics Community, we created a series of datasets specifically designed for benchmarking computational tools that focus on single-cell tumor heterogeneity.
+As part of the Implementation study SCONE of the ELIXIR Single-Cell Omics Community, we created a series of datasets specifically designed for benchmarking computational tools that focus on single-cell tumor heterogeneity.

 #### Benchmark experiments addressing tumor heterogeneity

-[*Tumor heterogeneity*](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/tumor-heterogeneity), where distinct cancer cells exhibit diverse morphological and phenotypic profiles, including gene expression, metabolism, and proliferation, poses challenges for molecular prognostic markers and patient classification for targeted therapies.
+Distinct cancer cells exhibit diverse morphological and phenotypic profiles, including gene expression, metabolism, and proliferation.
+This [*tumor heterogeneity*](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/tumor-heterogeneity) poses challenges for molecular prognostic markers and patient classification for targeted therapies.
 Various omics technologies, such as bulk [[*Babu & Snyder (2023)*](https://pubmed.ncbi.nlm.nih.gov/37119971/)] and single-cell omics [[*Flynn et al. (2023)*](https://pubmed.ncbi.nlm.nih.gov/37159875/)] approaches, have enabled the characterization of diverse molecular layers at an unprecedented scale and resolution, offering a comprehensive perspective on the behavior of tumors.
 The integration of multiple omics datasets enables systematic exploration of diverse molecular information [[*Yue et al. (2023)*](https://pubmed.ncbi.nlm.nih.gov/36723121/)] at each biological layer, but also presents challenges in extracting meaningful insights from the exponentially growing volume of multi-omics data.
 To address this challenge, efficient algorithms are required to dig into the data and reveal the underlying complexities of cancer's intricate biological processes.
-The past few years have seen a proliferation of new computational methods for analyzing single-cell omics data, which can make it challenging to select the most appropriate tool for a particular task.
-As a result, it is crucial to establish benchmarking platforms [[*Mangul et al. (2019)*](https://www.nature.com/articles/s41467-019-09406-4), [*Decamps et al. (2021)*](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04381-4), [OpenEBench](https://openebench.bsc.es/), [Omnibenchmark](https://omnibenchmark.pages.uzh.ch/omb-site/), [*Knight et al. (2023)*](https://pubmed.ncbi.nlm.nih.gov/36847692/)] and datasets [[*Tian et al. (2018)*](https://www.refine.bio/experiments/SRP155039/designing-a-single-cell-rna-sequencing-benchmark-dataset-to-compare-protocols-and-analysis-methods-rnamix-sort-seq), [Refine.bio](https://www.refine.bio/)] in order to create a controlled environment for the validation of bioinformatics tools in the field of single-cell omics analysis.

-##### Healthy and diseases published single cell datasets
+##### Healthy and disease single-cell datasets

-[*CELLxGENE*](https://cellxgene.cziscience.com/datasets) is a suite of tools that help scientists to find, download, explore, analyze, annotate, and publish single cell datasets. it is characterised by the possibility to download a wide set of published single cell experiments as h5 or seurat (v3) format.
+[*CELLxGENE*](https://cellxgene.cziscience.com/datasets) is a suite of tools that help scientists to find, download, explore, analyze, annotate, and publish single-cell datasets.
+It allows users to download a wide set of published single-cell experiments as h5 or seurat (v3) format.

 [*CellCommuNet*](http://www.inbirg.com/cellcommunet/) is an atlas of cell–cell communication networks from single-cell RNA sequencing data of human and mouse tissues in normal and disease states [[*Ma et al. NAR 2024*](https://academic.oup.com/nar/article/52/D1/D597/7321072)].

-##### Tian et al. (2019) dataset
+##### Lung adenocarcinoma cell line mixture
-As part of [*their article*](https://pubmed.ncbi.nlm.nih.gov/31133762/) they created ‘pseudo cells’ from up to five distinct human lung adenocarcinoma cell lines.
+‘Pseudo cells’ were created from to five distinct human lung adenocarcinoma cell lines by [*Tian et al 2019*](https://pubmed.ncbi.nlm.nih.gov/31133762/).
 GEO dataset [GSM3618014](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM3618014)] contains the mixture of five cell lines:

 - H2228 (PTPN3 KO [[*Jung et al (2012)*](https://pubmed.ncbi.nlm.nih.gov/22334442/)], EML4-ALK Fusion [[*Isozaki et al (2015)*]](https://pubmed.ncbi.nlm.nih.gov/26719536/))
 - H1975 (EGFR L858R and T790M mutations [[*Zhao et al. 2015*](https://pubmed.ncbi.nlm.nih.gov/25483995/)])